Walker County

 In the late 19th and early 20th centuries, Walker County saw significant progress and development.
 The expansion of railroads brought new opportunities for trade and transportation, and the discovery of oil in the early 1900s further boosted the local economy.
 In recent decades, Walker County has continued to grow and evolve, embracing modern industries while preserving its unique heritage and natural beauty.
 Today, the county is known for its thriving educational institutions, correctional facilities, and vibrant community.

-This timeline provides a condensed summary of the historical journey of Walker County, Texas.
+This timeline provides a concise overview of the key events in the history of Walker County, Texas.

 • 1836: Walker County is established